-At this time that Herod rebuilt the Second Temple and substantially enlarged the Temple Mount.
+At this time, Herod rebuilt the Second Temple and substantially enlarged the Temple Mount.

-This enlargement obstructed the natural flow of the water rains that collected in the Tyropoeon Vally requiring an alternate underground drainage facility to be built.
+This enlargement obstructed the natural flow of the water rains that collected in the Tyropoeon Valley, requiring an alternative underground drainage facility to be built.

 This channel gathered water and drained it from the area of the Western Wall, southwards, passing the Shiloah Pool and flowing outside the city.

 The channel also served as a place of refuge for the Jews who rebelled against the Romans.